Life insurance. You’ve heard about it, but do you really need it?

 Once you have decided if life insurance is right for you, next comes deciding on a policy.
 If you are a millennial, one option is Walnut.

-Life insurance is not a ‘premium membership’, but Walnut offers life insurance that has optional premium membership benefits.
+Life insurance is not a ‘premium membership’, but Walnut offers optional premium membership benefits.
 They provide simple plans, instant coverage and exciting member benefits.
 The core membership bundle includes life insurance paired with Headspace for mental health, Classpass for fitness on-demand, and Dashlane for password management.
 These plans start at just $10, which makes this policy incredibly accessible!

 Keep in mind that if you have a smaller budget, it is best to opt for a smaller policy than to not have a policy at all.